 Yet another snag for US potato industry in Mexico trade situation

-New developments are once again delaying full fresh access to Mexico for U.S. potato growers and shippers in the latest turn in the long saga.
+New developments are delaying yet again full fresh access to Mexico for U.S. potato growers and shippers.

 U.S. National Potato Council CEO Kam Quarles was informed during a USDA webinar that Mexican officials want to do additional visits to U.S. fields during the growing season for inspections.
 In December, Mexican officials visited Colorado to inspect potatoes.
 Quarles and potato industry trade consultant Matt Lantz of Bryant Christie said Jan.
 6 during Potato Expo that the officials said their inspection was satisfactory and they were ready to proceed with the registration and shipping process.